 - create opportunities to enhance visitor understanding, enjoyment and appreciation of park values.

-3. The park authority will seek to offer unique visitor accommodation experiences that will allow visitors to enjoy and experience the natural and cultural values of parks.
+- The NSW National Parks and Wildlife Service (NPWS) aims to offer visitor accommodation experiences that enable visitors to enjoy and experience the natural and cultural values of parks.

-4. Visitor accommodation may be developed and managed either by the park authority or by private-sector partners.
+- Visitor accommodation may be developed and managed either by NPWS or partner organisations, including commercial operators.

-- semi-permanent accommodation (for example, safari-style tents based on a hard frame)
+- semi-permanent accommodation (e.g. safari-style tents based on a hard frame or transportable 'pods')

-7. Where a visitor precinct contains visitor accommodation, public access may need to be restricted to areas around that accommodation for the purposes of safety, security or operational requirements.
-For example, access to a fenced area around accommodation may be restricted to paying guests only, while other visitors may access the broader precinct.
+- Where a visitor precinct contains visitor accommodation, public access may need to be restricted to areas around that accommodation for the purposes of safety, security or operational requirements.
+For example, access to a fenced area around accommodation may be restricted to booked guests only while allowing other visitors to access the broader precinct.

-8. Proposals to build, own or operate visitor accommodation in parks will be considered on the merits of each case, based on a business plan and commercial assessment of each proposal (including, but not limited to, financial viability, financial return to government and benefits to the park and the community).
+- Proposals to build, own or operate visitor accommodation in parks will be considered on their merits, taking into account environmental considerations, and a business plan and commercial assessment.
+This will include, but not be limited to, impacts and restrictions on existing visitation, financial viability, financial return to government and benefits to the park and the community.

-9. Visitor accommodation, other than camping, may be occupied for a continuous period of no more than 21 days, unless otherwise specified in the relevant PoM or as permitted under a lease or licence, where the limit may be for a continuous period of up to 3 months.
-The only exceptions to this are where:
+- Visitor accommodation may be occupied (as specified in the National Parks and Wildlife Regulation 2019) for a continuous period of no more than 21 days, unless otherwise specified in the relevant plan of management or as permitted under a lease or licence (where the limit may be for a continuous period of up to 3 months).
+The only exceptions to this restriction are either where:

 - staff or caretakers must reside on-site for the management of the accommodation facility

 - leased or licensed occupancies of caravans are inherited in newly created parks.
-The provisions of the Holiday Parks (Long-Term Casual Occupation) Act 2002 dictate the maximum period of occupancy until the expiry of the existing interest.
+The Holiday Parks (Long-Term Casual Occupation) Act 2002 sets out the maximum period of occupancy until the expiry of the existing interest.